Temptation | Sermon Series

 Rich Rudowske

-Welcome to the Essentially Translatable podcast brought to you by Lutheran Bible Translators.
+Welcome to the Essentially Translatable Podcast brought to you by Lutheran Bible Translators.
 I’m Rich Rudowske, the Chief Operating Officer here at LBT.
 Today’s podcast is a sermon from our sermon series called Temptation.
 And in the sermon, which I delivered at Concordia Seminary last fall, we take a look at how temptation works in our lives and how it’s something that springs up from within us and what the Scriptures call us to do to battle temptation and walk in the ways of the Lord.
 So hope you enjoy this episode of Essentially Translatable.

 00:47